 - Drain Your Sprinkler System.
 If you have an underground sprinkler system, and you have not yet had it drained, it’s time to get that done.
 It’s also time to disconnect hoses from outdoor water faucets.
 Water left in pipes can freeze and thaw throughout the winter, causing them to crack or burst, and can potentially cause major damage in your home.

 - Empty Your Gutters.
 The winds and rain last week brought many of the leaves down from the trees, but chances are good several of them got caught in your home’s gutters before falling to the ground.
 Get your gutters cleaned out now before the leaves prevent rain and snow from properly draining, leading to freezing.
 The weight of frozen gutters can cause damage to your roof and siding.

 - Check for Cracks and Gaps.
 Looks for cracks in the siding and foundation, as well as around windows and doors.
-Seal them up to prevent cold air from coming in, and warm air from going out!
+Either seal them up or consider looking for services such as Siding Installation in Raleigh, NC, or house repair in your home town, to prevent cold air from coming in and warm air from going out!

 - Weatherproof Doors and Windows.
 You can lose a lot of energy from door and window, particularly if you live in an older home.
 Weatherstripping doors and windows, installing